> Emerging Areas in the Treatment of Metastatic Breast Cancer

 CDK4 and CDK6 are enzymes important in cell division.
 CDK4/6 inhibitors are a new class of drugs designed to interrupt the growth of cancer cells.
 CDK4/6 inhibitors in combination with hormone therapy are under study for the treatment of hormone receptor-positive metastatic breast cancer.

 Anti-angiogenesis drugs, such as bevacizumab (Avastin), block the growth of new blood vessels (angiogenesis).
 Without a blood supply, the cancer cannot grow.

 Although early data found bevacizumab offered benefit to some women with metastatic breast cancer, longer-term follow-up data did not confirm these findings.
 In 2011, the FDA revoked its approval for the use of bevacizumab in the treatment of metastatic breast cancer .
-However, bevacizumab and other anti-angiogenesis are still under study for the treatment of metastatic breast cancer and for treatment in the neoadjuvant setting for early breast cancer.
+However, bevacizumab and other anti-angiogenesis are still under study for the treatment of metastatic breast cancer.
 Bevacizumab is still FDA-approved for use in other cancers.

 Methods of checking treatment response